18F/18f.gsa.gov/_posts/2017-01-11-the-best-way-to-build-big-is-to-start-small.md

 Big software systems happen in two major varieties:
 [monoliths](https://en.wikipedia.org/wiki/Monolithic_application) and
 [services](https://en.wikipedia.org/wiki/Service-oriented_architecture).
-Before diving into the best way to mix and match these patterns, I am want to describe each of their growth patterns and risks.
+Before diving into the best way to mix and match these patterns, I want to describe each of their growth patterns and risks.

 <figure style="float: left">
   <img alt="A drawing representing a monolith" src="{{site.baseurl}}/assets/blog/build-big/monolith.jpg" width="210">